 October greetings!
 I love this spooky month so much.
 Thanksgiving in Canada is in less than two weeks, so you know I had to come in hot with the sheet pan gravy.
 For my American friends, consider this early planning :)

 This is a mushroom-free, flour/refined starch-free option that’s made almost entirely on a sheet pan.
 Totally wild!
 We caramelize a bunch of onion, cauliflower, garlic, potato, and herbs, and then we blend that with miso, really good vegetable stock, and a few other seasonings.
 Of course, if you’re looking for a good mushroom gravy recipe, I have one right here.

 The preparation is so simple–in line with making a basic pureed vegetable soup.
 The result is a slightly creamy, thick, super flavourful, umami-rich “gravy” that’s perfect for pouring over basically everything on your holiday plate.
 Every.
 Single.
 Thing.
 Gravy is in the side dish category at holiday meals and I will fight anyone about this.

 I know that cauliflower as a base for gravy seems a bit outside of the box, but when it gets that deep caramelization going and you combine it with all of the other goodness here, it really works!
 Also, if I’ve learned anything from food trends over the past few years, it’s that cauliflower can be absolutely anything.
-Now you can top your cauliflower mash with, you guessed it, MORE CAULIFLOWER.
+Now you can top your cauliflower mash (or harvest vegetable mash) with, you guessed it, MORE CAULIFLOWER (In the form of this sheet pan gravy hehe).
 Still here for this never ending vegetable revolution.

 If you’re looking for more holiday meal-planning inspiration, I’ve got all of my best ones rounded up here.
 Hope everyone is having a great week!
 Stay spooky out there.